OctopusDeploy/docs/src/pages/docs/packaging-applications/package-repositories/docker-registries/index.md

 :::div{.problem}

 **Searching in a v2 Registry**
 Although a search feature is available in the v1 registry API, as of the time of writing there is no built-in search ability in the v2 specifications.
 There are ongoing discussions around an open [GitHub ticket](https://github.com/docker/distribution/issues/206) in the Docker registry GitHub repository however there is no clear indication if one will be provided due to changes in the philosophy behind the registry responsibilities.
-The current workaround, and one one that Octopus Deploy uses when a v2 Docker registry is provided, is to retrieve the full catalog via the [/v2/\_catalog](https://docs.docker.com/registry/spec/api/#/listing-repositories) endpoint and search for the required image locally.
+The current workaround, and one that Octopus Deploy uses when a v2 Docker registry is provided, is to retrieve the full catalog via the [/v2/\_catalog](https://docs.docker.com/registry/spec/api/#/listing-repositories) endpoint and search for the required image locally.
 :::

 ## Troubleshooting Registry Connections ##